magnetoasher/simple-blog-backend/README.md

 # Simple-Blog-Backend

-This is built with Express, GraphQL, Prisma and Postgres
+This is built with GraphQL, Prisma and Postgres

 ## How to run